Welcome EVERYONE to the Beit Emunah Tikun Leil Shavuot!

 1. Let us begin with a short reading from “The Fiftieth Gate” -- Likutey Tefilot, as published in Reb Noson's Prayers, Volume 3, Prayer 56 “For Shavuot,” which is on page 303 as translated by Reb Yaacov David Shulman, published by BRI: Breslov Research Institute.

 2. We now turn to the most commonly read text of this festival, The Book of Ruth: I will be reading from the Sefaria translation which can be found at Sefaria.
-Those who are with me live on Google Hangouts are invited to read one of the chapters.
+Those who are with me live in our Zoom Shul are invited to read one of the chapters.

 First an introduction to the book: